gbene/gab_toolbox/README.md

 + The second argument is the list of sample words.
 + The **[limit]** argument is an optional value between 0 and 1 (default is set to 0.5) and it defines the "strictness" of the matching.
 Higher values will output very similar matches to the template word.

-The function ouputs the sample words matched and the corresponding index in the list.
+The function returns the sample words matched, the corresponding index in the list and the score.

 ## tex_tools